sirrice/sirrice.github.io/_includes/bio.md

-Eugene Wu is an associate professor of computer science at Columbia University.
-He is broadly interested in technologies that help users play with their data.
-His goal is for users at all technical levels to effectively and quickly make sense of their information.
-He is interested in solutions that ultimately improve the interface between users and data, and uses techniques borrowed from fields such as data management, systems, crowd sourcing, visualization, and HCI.
+Eugene Wu is an associate professor of computer science at Columbia University and Co-director of the new Data, Agents, and Processes Lab (DAPLab).
+He is broadly interested in the foundations of computing infrastructure that are needed in a future where AI agents can safely, reliably, and efficiently automate complex work.
+His research spans the computing stack, from visualization and HCI to core data systems.
 Eugene Wu received his Ph.D. from  [MIT](http://www.csail.mit.edu), B.S. from [Cal](http://www.cs.berkeley.edu),
 and was a postdoc in the [AMPLab](https://amplab.cs.berkeley.edu).